QuickBirdEng/XCoordinator/README.md

 ### Components

 #### 🎢 Route
-Describes possible navigation paths within a flow, i.e. a collection of closely related scenes.
+Describes possible navigation paths within a flow, a collection of closely related scenes.

 #### 👨‍✈️ Coordinator
-An object coordinating the transition to a set of routes pointing to views or other coordinators by creating and performing transitions, loading views and ViewModels.
+An object loading views and creating viewModels based on triggered routes.
+A Coordinator creates and performs transitions to these scenes based on the data transferred via the route.

 #### ✈️ Transition
 Transitions describe the navigation from one view to another view.
 Transitions are available based on the type of the root view controller in use.
 Example: Whereas `ViewTransition` only supports basic transitions that every view controller supports, `NavigationTransition` adds navigation controller specific transitions.